Executive Board Members:

 Julie Smithwick graduated from the University of Georgia with degrees in International Studies and Spanish, then from the University of South Carolina with a Master’s in Social Work.
 Julie has twenty years of experience working with disadvantaged Latino communities, beginning as a Community Health Worker in Latin America and the southeastern states of the US.
 She is the founder and Executive Director of PASOs, a community-based organization affiliated with the University of South Carolina and four health-focused institutions throughout the state, that supports Latino families from 29 of 46 counties of South Carolina.
 Julie and her team have worked for the last eleven years in partnership with Latino communities to fill health and early childhood gaps, at both community and systemic-levels, using the Community Health Worker model.
 Julie is an active advocate and public speaker on behalf of underserved communities and inclusion, and is a Board member of Eau Claire Cooperative Health Centers, Edventure Children’s Museum, and the Foundation for Southern Communities.
 She is also on the National Coordinating Council for the formation of a National CHW/Promotores/CHR organization.

 Darin Thomas is a Licensed Social Worker who works with low income communities to achieve optimal health.
 Darin believes that all people in every community deserve the right to health access and opportunities for a healthy lifestyle.
 Darin has worked with several populations in a variety of settings.
 Darin’s background as a Social Worker has led him to work as an in-patient psychotherapist, in-patient Medical Social Worker, Emergency Room Social Worker, and most recently as the Neighborhood Health Partners Social Worker – a pilot study paired with Community Paramedics.
-His current role as a Program Development Manager at Greenville Health System gives him the opportunity to be the instructor to the newly hired Community Health Workers.
-Darin is a member of the SCCHWA Education Committee.
+His current role as a Program Development Manager at Prisma Health-Upstate gives him the opportunity to be the instructor to the newly hired Community Health Workers.

 Scott has spent the last six years working at the S.C.
 Department of Health and Environmental Control in the Midlands Region around public health and community health issues.
 He currently serves as the Region Health Director.
 Prior to coming to Columbia, he worked for the Delmarva Foundation and then Bon Secours, where he developed a CHW program and supervised CHWs.